lenowac/AsanaDesktop/README.md

 [MacOS](https://github.com/cyanit/asana-desktop/releases/download/1.0/asana-osx-v1.dmg) | [Windows](https://github.com/cyanit/asana-desktop/releases/download/1.0/asana-win-v1.zip)

-## Manual Build Instructions
-Here a walktrough in case you are new to node, npm and/or nativefier.
+**Manual Build Instructions** with an easy walktrough in case you are new to node, npm and/or nativefier.

+## MacOS
+Gives you just the app, not the fancy disk image.

 0. Download the repo, extract it

-### MacOS
-Gives you just the app, not the fancy disk image.

 **1. install [homebrew](https://brew.sh/)**